lexain12/yjhv-backend/README.md

 # yjhv-backend

-Here's implementation of backend for our project for MSU physics faculty
+Here's implementation of backend for our project for university load of public places

 Virtual env:
 ```